-- Maturity of five years or less; - Eligible for purchase and sale within the US; - In a rating category of "AA" or its equivalent or better by a nationally - recognized statistical rating orginization (NRSRO); and - Cannot exceed 30 percent of the agency's investment portfolio.
+- Maturity of five years or less; - Eligible for purchase and sale within the US; - In a rating category of "AA" or its equivalent or better by a nationally

+• Cannot exceed 30% of the agency's investment portfolio.

 II.
-H Can a local agency invest in an investment pool administered by another state?
+I Can a local agency invest in an investment pool administered by another state?
 [Section 53601 (d)]